 Best High-End: Technivorm Moccamaster Coffee Maker

-Some people take their drip coffee seriously.
+Some people take their coffee seriously.
 Very seriously.
 This machine is handmade in the Netherlands and looks like something you’d see in a futuristic sci-fi kitchen.
 Unfortunately, a robot maid is not included.

-This brews up to 40 ounces of coffee in just six minutes, and if you’re too impatient to wait that long, the drip-stop feature will let you remove the carafe during brewing without creating a puddle of coffee on the counter.
+The item brews up to 40 ounces of coffee in just six minutes, and if you’re too impatient to wait that long, the drip-stop feature will let you remove the carafe during brewing without creating a puddle of coffee on the counter.

 04 of 10